-Iran's harmful agricultural policies and reckless over-construction of dams have had deleterious environmental and ecological impacts around the country.
+The government's harmful agricultural policies and reckless over-construction of dams have harmed Iran's environment and ecosystem.
 The large number of unnecessary dams, coupled with the government's deliberately permissive attitude toward the 330,000 illegal wells, has led to the depletion of over 300 of Iran's 609 aquifers and blocked the rivers that historically replenished them.

-The depletion of Iran's aquifers has had severe follow-on effects.
-According to environmental experts Kaveh Madani, Amir AghaKouchak, and Ali Mirchi, Iran faces "drying lakes, rivers and wetlands, declining groundwater levels, land subsidence, water quality degradation, soil erosion, desertification and more frequent dust storms" stemming from drought conditions combined with the over-abstraction of water from aquifers.
+According to environmental experts Kaveh Madani, Amir AghaKouchak, and Ali Mirchi, Iran faces "drying lakes, rivers and wetlands, declining groundwater levels, land subsidence, water quality degradation, soil erosion, desertification and more frequent dust storms" stemming from drought conditions combined with the over-removal of water from aquifers.

-Iran's environmental mismanagement has particularly impacted Khuzestan province, which borders Iraq in Iran's southwest and is primarily inhabited by Arab citizens.
+Iran's environmental mismanagement has particularly hurt Khuzestan province, which borders Iraq to Iran's southwest and is primarily inhabited by Arab citizens.
 The regime has diverted much of Khuzestan's water resources to favored populations in cities such as Qom, Isfahan, Yazd, and Kerman, leading to the depletion of Khuzestan's wetlands and rivers.
-As a result of this drying out, formerly fertile farmland is becoming increasingly inhospitable to crops and desertification of the province is taking root.
+Consequently, formerly fertile farmland is becoming increasingly inhospitable to crops, and provincial desertification is taking root.
 The lack of moisture is exacerbating the frequency and intensity of sand and dust storms in the province.
-Before the revolution, the province had one dam, but now has over 14.
+Before the revolution, the province had one dam; now it has over 14.
 One such dam, the Gotvand, was built on salt beds despite prior research indicating that constructing a dam in the area would adversely affect the salt concentration of the Karun River which flows from the Gotvand dam.
-As a result, the salinity of the local water in the city of Abadan is equivalent to seawater, which has led to rationing of drinking water and forced factories and farms to shut down.
-Over 80,000 residents of Abadan have migrated away from the city just in the past year.
+As a result, the salinity of the local water in the city of Abadan is equivalent to seawater, which has led to rationing of drinking water and forced factories and farms to shut down and residents to leave.
+According to a June 2018 news report, over 80,000 residents of Abadan migrated from the city just in the past year.